liferay/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/03-creating-multiple-navigation-menus/01-creating-menus.markdown

 # Creating and Managing Navigation Menus [](id=creating-and-managing-navigation-menus)

-Navigation menus can be created for a number of reasons.
-In some cases, you might want to display a different top level navigation on different pages of the same site.
-In other cases, you might need a second level menu which provides additional navigation options on a specific page.
-To better understand Navigation Menus, it's time to create a new menu which uses a number of features.
+To better understand Navigation Menus, it's time to create a new menu.

 ## Creating a Navigation Menu [](id=creating-a-navigation-menu)

-To get started with Navigation Menus:

 1. Go to *Site Administration* &rarr; *Build* &rarr; *Navigation Menus*.

-2. Click on the `+` button to add a new menu.
+2. Click the `+` button to add a new menu.

 3. Give your menu a name and click *Submit*.

-On the next page, you're presented with a number of elements that you can add to a menu.
+On the next page appears a number of elements that you can add to a menu.

-**Page**: Select an existing page from the current site to add to the navigation menu.
+**Page**: Select an existing page from the current Site to add to the navigation menu.

-**Submenu**: Use this to create a second level of menu navigation.
+**Submenu**: Create a second level of menu navigation.

-**URL**: Create a link to any page outside of the current site or portal with a URL link, which appears just like any other option in your menu.
+**URL**: Create a link to any page anywhere by providing a URL.
+The link appears just like any other option in your menu.

-Click on *Page* and you see a view of all the current pages on the current site.
+Click on *Page* and you see a view of all the current pages on the current Site.
 Select a page and click *Add* to add that page to the menu.

 +$$$

 **Note:** When you click on a page, you select that page.
 Multiple pages can be selected by clicking on each page one at a time.
-To deselect a page click on the page again.
+To deselect a page, click on the page again.

 $$$

-Now you are menu management screen.
+Now you see the menu management screen.
 From here, you can drag and drop menu elements to rearrange or nest them.
 You can also manage options for this menu by clicking the gear icon in the top right.
 Let's add another item to the menu.